So, about our budget fashion and style advice: We sometimes use affiliate links, so we might earn a buck or two if you click and buy :) !

 You’re a few years older, but you’re still you, so dress accordingly.
 If you think you need to redo your wardrobe, think again.
-Movie star Rita Moreno is still working the hot pink dresses and big baubles she loved in the days of West Side Story– just updated versions of them.
-She doesn’t shy away from color (we would really like to meet the person who said mature fashionistas can’t wear color, so not true) and trades the 4 inch heels in for a pair of 2 ½ chic sandals.
-At over 80 years old, Rita is showing everyone that she’s the same fun, fiery woman she was in her youth– with the same chic style.
+Movie star Rita Moreno is still working the hot pink dresses and big baubles she loved in the days of West Side Story — she’s just wearing updated versions of them.
+Moreno doesn’t shy away from color (we would really like to meet the person who said mature fashionistas can’t wear color, so not true) and trades the 4 inch heels in for a pair of 2 ½ chic sandals.
+At over 80 years old, Rita is showing everyone that she’s the same fun, fiery woman she was in her youth — with the same chic style.

 2. Experiment with prints and textures

-No, you can’t wear every trend that comes down the runway, however on the flipside a twenty-something fashionista couldn’t get away with half the fabrics you can.
+No, you can’t wear every trend that comes down the runway.
+But on the flip side, a twenty-something fashionista couldn’t get away with half the fabrics you can.
 So while you can’t go wild with mini skirts and cropped shirts (not that you’d want to), you can show personality in animal prints, florals and bold textures.
-No one does this better than 61-year-old Vogue Editor-In-Chief, Anna Wintour.
+No one does this better than Vogue Editor-In-Chief, Anna Wintour.